pbuckner/x-plane_plugins/XPython/docs/source/usage/pip.rst

 ----

-.. [#F1] You'll install python libraries using PIP: you do not install X-Plane plugins using PIP).
+.. [#F1] You'll install python libraries using PIP: you do not install X-Plane plugins using PIP.